Fotis Kipouros

 Fotis Kipouros (Φώτης Κηπουρός; born 9 August 1975) is a Greek former professional footballer who played as a goalkeeper.

 Career

-Born in Thessaloniki, Kipouros began his playing career by signing with Kavala F.C. in July 1997.
+Born in Thessaloniki, Kipouros began his playing career by signing with Kavala in July 1997.
 In 2010, he signed an annual contract for Greek Football League outfit PAS Giannina.
-In his first season with the club, he appeared in 26 matches, helping the club to gain promotion to the Superleague.
+In his first season with the club, he appeared in 26 matches, helping the club to gain promotion to the Super League.
 He stayed with PAS Giannina for one more season and appeared in no less than 22 occasions for the club.
-In the summer of 2013 he signed for newly promoted Superleague club Platanias.
+In the summer of 2013 he signed for newly promoted Super League club Platanias.
 He became the club's starting goalkeeper, appearing in all but three matches summing a total of 27 appearances.
 On 16 July 2013 he signed an annual contract with Iraklis.
 In the summer of 2014, after his contract with Iraklis expired, he signed for Football League 2 club Kampaniakos.